 Celebrate science by becoming a citizen scientist with NCEI.
-Several scientific projects we host benefit from public participation, enthusiasm, and curiosity for science.
+Public participation, enthusiasm, and scientific curiosity benefit several scientific projects we host.

-National recognition of citizen science commences on Citizen Science Day in April.
-Events take place across the country throughout Earth Week and into May to highlight the importance of citizen science, which happens every day of the year.
-Citizen science lets us ask new questions, collect data, and make scientific advancements with your help.
+National recognition of citizen science occurs each year in April during Citizen Science Month and Crowdsourcing Week, typically set in the fall.
+Events take place across the country and globe.
+Citizen science and crowdsourcing let us ask new questions, collect data, and make scientific advancements with your help.

-NCEI is involved in several citizen science projects, and we encourage you to get involved.
+NCEI and NOAA are involved in several citizen science and crowdsourcing projects, and we encourage you to get involved.
 By participating in these projects, you’ll help contribute to meaningful research that allows us to better understand the world around us.

-We’re also involved in the CrowdMag citizen science project in partnership with the Cooperative Institute for Research in Environmental Science.
-We invite you to help improve magnetic navigation by tracking changes in Earth’s magnetic field with our free CrowdMag app, available for download on both Android and iOS phones.
+As a citizen scientist, you can help us gather geomagnetic data via your smartphone.
+The CrowdMag citizen science project is a partnership with the Cooperative Institute for Research in Environmental Science.
+Assist our efforts at improving magnetic navigation by tracking changes in Earth’s magnetic field with our free CrowdMag app, available for download on both Android and iOS phones.

 The geomagnetic field has been observed and used for navigation since ancient times.
 The app uses the accelerometers and magnetometers built into smartphones to provide very localized magnetic field data.
 These data will help update models of Earth’s geomagnetic data—the very same models that smartphones and GPS already use to help you navigate.